 The Iran Nonproliferation Act (P.L.
-106-178, signed in March 2000) is now called the Iran-North Korea-Syria Nonproliferation Act (INKSNA) after amendments applying its provisions to North Korea and to Syria.
-It authorizes sanctions-for two years unless renewed-on foreign persons (individuals or corporations, not governments) that are determined in a report by the Administration to have assisted Iran's WMD programs.
+106-178, signed in March 2000) became the Iran-North Korea-Syria Nonproliferation Act (INKSNA) after the enactment of laws expanding its provisions to North Korea and to Syria.
+INKSNA authorizes sanctions-for two years unless renewed-on foreign persons (individuals or companies, not governments) that are determined in a report by the Administration to have assisted Iran's WMD programs.
 Sanctions imposed include (1) a prohibition on U.S. exportation of arms and dual use items to the sanctioned entity; and (2) a ban on U.S. government procurement and of imports to the United States from the sanctioned entity under Executive Order 12938 (of November 14, 1994).
 INKSNA also banned U.S. extraordinary payments to the Russian Aviation and Space Agency in connection with the international space station unless the President certified that the agency had not transferred any WMD or missile technology to Iran within the year prior.33

 33 The provision contains certain exceptions to ensure the safety of astronauts, but it nonetheless threatened to limit U.S. access to the international space station after April 2006, when Russia started charging the United States for transportation on its Soyuz spacecraft.
 Legislation in the 109th Congress (S. 1713, P.L.
-109-112) amended the provision in order to facilitate continued U.S. access and extended INA sanctions provisions to Syria.
+109-112) amended the provision to facilitate continued U.S. access and extended INA sanctions provisions to Syria.

 Entities that have been sanctioned under this law are listed in the tables at the end of the report.
 Designations more than two years old are no longer active.
-The JCPOA required the United States to suspend INKSNA sanctions against "the acquisition of nuclear-related commodities and services for nuclear activities contemplated in the JCPOA," but no INKSNA sanctions were altered during that time.
+The JCPOA required the United States to suspend INKSNA sanctions against "the acquisition of nuclear-related commodities and services for nuclear activities contemplated in the JCPOA," but no INKSNA sanctions were waived during that time.

 Section 4 gives the President the authority to not impose sanctions if the President justifies that decision to Congress.
 Section 5 provides for exemptions from sanctions if certain conditions are met, particularly that the government with jurisdiction over the entity cooperating to stop future such transfers to Iran.

-Termination of this law would require congressional action.
+Termination of this law would require congressional action; there is no automatic sunset or expiration, or stipulated conditions under which an Administration could terminate its application.